axondeepseg/axondeepseg/docs/source/documentation.rst

 Training Models
 ===============

-To train your own model for use in AxonDeepSeg, please refer to the `IVADOMED documentation <https://ivadomed.org/tutorials/two_class_microscopy_seg_2d_unet.html>`_ on model training for two-class microscopy images.
+To train your own model for use in AxonDeepSeg, please refer to the README and accompanying code of this repository `https://github.com/axondeepseg/model_seg_generalist <https://github.com/axondeepseg/model_seg_generalist>`_.

 Help
 ====